Self-mutilation or self-injury is any form of self-harm inflicted on your body without the intent to commit suicide.

-; to rebel against authority; to flirt with risk-taking; or to feel in control.
-In some cases, the behavior is outside your emotional control and related to a neurological or metabolic disorder.
+anxiety.
+It may also be done to rebel against authority, flirt with risk-taking, or feel in control.
+In some cases, the behavior is outside your emotional control, and related to a neurological or metabolic disorder.

 Self-mutilation is often associated with psychiatric disorders that may be caused by chemical imbalances in the brain.